zaproxy/community-scripts/af-plans/juiceshop-selenium-auth/README.md

 The following related enhancements are planned:

-* Publishing a ZAP blog post explaining how and why these scripts work
-* Enhancing the Automation Framework to support relative file names
+* Add example docker commands
-* Enhancing ZAP to support header based session management
+* Update the plan to use header based session management
 * More investigations into why there are so many auth tokens and cookies absent in browser requests